 Q. Which one is better Digital Infinity or the Digital Elite?

-Answer: Even though both helmets belong to Miller and their features are same in lens clarity and functionality, Digital Infinity has better field vision and superior color clarity.
-Infinity has also a more comfortable headgear.
+Answer: Even though both helmets belong to Miller and their features are the same in lens clarity and functionality, Digital Infinity has better field vision and superior color clarity.
+Infinity has also more comfortable headgear.

 Q. Do Digital Infinity and Lincoln Viking come with warranty?